Kriss Akabusi MBE Olympic athlete, world champion, motivational speaker and corporate coach

 In this session, you will hear from a range of broadcast and print journalists across national, local and trade press who will discuss the healthcare stories they want to write and what their editors will publish.

-You’ll hear from them about what makes a local health story, how local and national news is produced is produced for different audiences, and most of all how you can foster great working relationships with the media to highlight the work you do for your patients each and every day.
+You’ll hear from them about what makes a local health story, how local and national news is produced for different audiences, and most of all how you can foster great working relationships with the media to highlight the work you do for your patients each and every day.

 15:00 - 15:20 Exhibition and afternoon break